jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] First "sleeping with Karen" scene (awkward comedy)
 - [ ] Kyle traumatized but committed
 - [ ] Running gag begins
+- Karen: "Well hello, young meat—drop the disguise and drop your pants!"
+- Kyle: "This is worse than waking up next to a mistake—it's a nightmare!"
+- Karen: "I've got needs, boy—make grandma purr."
+- Kyle, after: "She rode me like a golf cart—bumpy and endless."

 ---